Claudia Jordan

-Claudia Angela Jordan is an American talk show host, actress, model, businesswoman and reality television and radio personality.
-She is known for appearing as a model on the U.S. version of Deal or No Deal and The Price Is Right, and for competing on seasons 2 and 6 of Celebrity Apprentice.
+Claudia Angela Jordan (born April 12, 1973) is an American talk show host, actress, model, businesswoman, and reality television and radio personality.
+She is known for appearing as a model on the American version of Deal or No Deal and The Price Is Right, and for competing on seasons 2 and 6 of The Celebrity Apprentice as well as the first season of Deal or No Deal Island.
 Jordan appeared on the Bravo reality television series The Real Housewives of Atlanta for its seventh season.